-Although the 3 pillars are different, there are synergies between them and they are our 3 forces to achieve a better community in the future.
+Although distinct, the four pillars are united.
+There are synergies between them and they are our four forces to achieve a better community in the future.

-In the childhood pillar, the goal is for Houties and Leopards children to be able to study and receive specific training so that they can later develop as professionals, as well we want the students of now to be the monitors in the future.
+In the pillar of childhood, the objective is that the children of Houties and Leopards can get to study and receive specific training to later develop as professionals, we also want the students of now to be the monitors in the future.

-Our workshops are made up of a group of six women between 55 and 80 years old.
-Every Tuesday and Thursday they meet in the Hangberg library and work on different projects that motivate them so they can then sell those products in a local market and get extra income.
-So far they have sewn the scarves of Houties and cloth organizers.
+Our workshops are formed by a group of six women between 55 and 80 years old.
+Every Tuesday and Thursday they meet at the Hangberg library and work on different projects that motivate them to later sell those products in a local market and earn extra income.
+So far they have sewn the Houties scarves and fabric organizers.

 In January we also started with the project for young women.
 We have just started but we already have four girls, between 16 and 19 years old, who are trying to instill feminist values, to make them see that their gender does not limit their aspirations.
 The project is led by our Coach Dene and they are intended to empower in different aspects (self defense, help to carry out CV, professional orientation …)

 We also suggest small business ideas so they can earn income.